ga-wdi-pvd/angular-routing/readme.md

 }
 ```

+Does it work?
+Awww yea!

 One thing we should talk about is how we can do templating and partials in angular.
 Let's take our existing app and have a template render the view instead of having it in our `index.html` First let's create a view:

 ```bash
 $ touch stoplight.html
 ```

-Then finally lets important to code pertinent to stoplights from `index.html` to `stoplight.html`
+Then finally lets import the code pertinent to stoplights from `index.html` to `stoplight.html`

 Take the following code: